usdot-fhwa-stol/carma-platform/carma_cooperative_perception/docs/track_list_to_external_object_list_node.md

 # Track to external object list

 This Node generates `carma_perception_msgs/ExternalObjectList.msg` messages from the tracking pipeline's outputted `carma_cooperative_perception_interfaces/TrackList.msg` messages.
 We designed `carma_cooperative_perception` package to be transparent to CARMA Platform, so we need this conversion Node to inject the fused obstacle data back into CARMA Platform's perception pipeline.

 > [!IMPORTANT]\
 > The `carma_cooperative_perception_interfaces/msg/Track.msg` messages store
-> tracks' identifiers (IDs) as strings, but the `carma_perception_msgs/msg/ ExternalObject.msg` messages use unsigned integers.
-If the string-to-integer
+> tracks' identifiers (IDs) as strings, but the
+> `carma_perception_msgs/msg/ExternalObject.msg` messages use unsigned
+> integers for the `id` field (which is different than the `bsm_id` field).
+If
-> conversion fails during message conversion, the resulting `ExternalObject`'s
+> the string-to-integer conversion fails during message conversion, the
-> `id` field will be unpopulated.
+> resulting `ExternalObject`'s `id` field will be unpopulated.

 ## Subscriptions